 If you want to learn exactly what to put in a Home Management Binder then you’re in the right place! – This post will take you through the categories, sections and contents that a Home Management Binder usually contains.
 You can go from this list and create one that suits your needs perfectly.

-This is the second post in the Home Management Binder series on Organise My House – if you’d like to go to the start then please click HERE and you’ll be taken to the post that answers the question “What is a Home Management Binder”.
+This is the second post in the Home Management Binder series – if you’d like to go to the start then head over to read “What is a Home Management Binder”

 As with anything that’s truly useful, the information inside your binder should be specific to you and your family, and help you to run your home easily.

 It’s a guide to YOUR specific home after all – and everyone’s will be slightly different, depending on what is done in your home and by the people in it.

 I did a lot of thinking around what should and shouldn’t go into my Home File, and I suggest you do the same.